jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 > distribution<br> ⬜ Continuous uniform distribution<br> ⬜ Binomial
 > distribution<br> ⬜ All of the above<br> ✅ None of the above<br>

+Victorious visualizing!
 Regardless of the shape of the distribution you’re taking sample means from, the central limit theorem will apply if the sampling distribution contains enough sample means.

 ## The CLT in action